Impressive start at home

 Boe repeated his fast pace and clean shooting for victory in the Men’s Sprint – his fourth successive Gold Medal.
 Fourcade was cheered by the massed crowds into second, and Russia’s Shipulin took third and the team’s first medal of the season.

-The Mass Start matches ended the competition on a high for the French Team, as they won Gold in both events.
+The Mass Start matches ended the competition on a high for the French Team, winning Gold in both events.
 Braisaz shot clean to win her first Gold medal in the Women’s event, trailed by Kryuko (BEL) and Dahlmeier.
 Penalties dictated the podium positions, as the favourites missed shots to drop down the leaderboard.
 Braisaz said of her win: “It’s amazing to have a first victory at home.
 I am just so happy!
 It was just like a dream, but the reality is actually better”.

 Fourcade came into his element in the Men’s Mass Start to close 2017 in style for the French Team.
 He dominated the field of 30 athletes to take the win over Boe and Lesser of Germany, with just 6 seconds separating the medallists.
 Rapid and accurate shooting saw Fourcade lead the pack to take the final Gold Medal of 2017 #GoTeamELEY.